happykhan/binCrisp/README.rst

 The results from pilercr are summarised and used to draw and presence absence matrix as svg using svgwrite::

-USAGE: python binCrisp.py findcr GenomeDir/ OutputFileName
+ python binCrisp.py findcr GenomeDir/ OutputFileName

 The -d or --draw2 flag will space out CRISPR results into a grid to easily show presence/ absence::

-USAGE: python binCrisp.py findcr -d GenomeDir/ OutputFileName
+ python binCrisp.py findcr -d GenomeDir/ OutputFileName

 binCrisp output will include;
     - <outputname> (text report from binCrisp itself, this defines the CRISPR sequence